MouaYing/ScrollThief/README.md

 ScrollThief
 ===========
 by Jon Pimentel, Taft Sandbakken, TJ Besendorfer, Ryan Palmer, Kevin Hinton and Melissa Smith, Copyright 2014-2015

-    A few notes:

-    - To create an instance of XboxAdapter, right now you need to hard-code an absolute path for xboxcontroller64.dll or xboxcontroller.dll.
-This is problematic for running on different machines.
-It would be good to get this to work by looking for the DLL in the PATH. ***EDIT: This has been fixed, but needs to be tested on other machines***

-    - Whatever OpenGL library the View ends up using (e.g. JOGL) will probably need to be added to the repository
+    To get this to run in Eclipse (Try using Libra version, just to be safe):

+    * Make a new project using the code in the repository
+    * Open the "Project" drop-down menu and select "Properties"
+    * Click "Java Build Path" on the list to the left
+    * Select the "Libraries" tab, and click "Add JARs..."
+    * The ones you need are:
+        Xbox_Java/lib/jaw.jar
+        Xbox_Java/lib/XboxController.jar
+        jogamp-all-platforms/jar/gluegen-rt.jar
+        jogamp-all-platforms/jar/jogl-all.jar